 News Giving Roadmap – The first-of-its-kind for nonprofit news, this comprehensive program helps members understand where they are on the fundraising journey and then master the path to major giving success.

 Fundraising Shared Services – Members enjoy free and deeply discounted rates on prospect research, wealth screenings, donor profiles and grant writing.

-INN Listservs – Members of INN use the listservs to communicate with colleagues across the network, as well as with smaller peer communities built around topics, geography and roles.
+INN Listserv– Members of INN use the email listserv to communicate with colleagues across the network.

 Legal and Media Insurance Consultations – INN partners with experts to provide access to free or discounted legal and media liability insurance consultations.

 Accounting – INN offers full-charge accounting services for members needing assistance running the day-to-day activities of their back-office — from paying vendors and recording revenues to tracking grant expenditures and monthly financial reporting.

 Health insurance/payroll partnerships – INN partners with Justworks, a service provider for health insurance, payroll and other benefits.
 Members save at least $120 per employee per year on fees, and also receive two free months on the platform.